atishay-kasliwal/atishaykasliwal.com/_publications/2009-10-01-paper-title-number-1.md

 venue: 'The International Journal for Research Trends and Innovation (IJRTI)'
 slidesurl: 'https://ijrti.org/papers/IJRTI2006005.pdf'
 paperurl: 'https://ijrti.org/papers/IJRTI2006005.pdf'
-citation: 'Atishay Kasliwal, Saanya Lasod, Mradul Kasliwal.
-(2020). &quot;Survey Paper on “Is India ready to reopen?”
-&quot; <i>The International Journal for Research Trends and Innovation (IJRTI)</i>.
-1(1).'
 ---

 As “Unlock” by the government was just around the corner, we all had one question in our minds, “Is India ready